 For many homeowners, having a conservatory is huge benefit to their property to increase the size of their home and add that much-needed room, whether it be a kitchen extension or home office.
 However, for those who decide to go ahead with having a conservatory built, there are some unwanted concerns and extra hassle.

 Having a conservatory should be exciting; researching the different styles and shapes, deciding on the type of roof you should have and decorating it when it’s complete.
 The likes of planning permission and building regulations can take the fun out of the process, but it doesn’t have to be that way.
-Let the team here at PCL guide you through the requirements for having a conservatory built.
+Let the conservatory roof replacement team here at guide you through the requirements for having a conservatory built.

 What is planning permission?

 Planning permission is required when you are hoping to carry out some building work.
 Being granted planning permission is a formal acceptance from your local authority and is required before you carry out any major changes to your home.
 Planning permission is usually required if you want to build something new, make a major change to the building, or change the use of your building.